Tuesday, 31 December 2013

 I heard some really sad news about a friend today which made me reflect on how I need to stop being so stressed.
 I need to concentrate on the positive things in my life.
 I have been feeling quite relaxed since our lovely Spa day on Sunday and I want to hold onto that feeling.
 I can't have a two hour massage every day so I need to achieve the feeling of well being it gave me by other methods.
 One of these has to be exercise, and my friend Heather is a very good example of someone who exercises regularly.
 Not only does she look great, she tells me that it makes her feel great too.
 I am already eating sensibly and I am certainly feeling better for carrying less weight (I dropped below nine stones today for the first time in a decade!).

-I need to go to bed earlier (not a good start tonight as I am blogging not long before before midnight).
+I need to go to bed earlier (not a good start tonight as I am blogging not long before before midnight.)
 This will take some determination because late evenings are about the only time I get to myself so I tend to footer around reading or organising things.

 Above all I need to think positively and not worry so much, because I think it has become a bit of a habit!

-Tuesday 5 November 2013
+Tuesday, 5 November 2013

 Jack's least favourite night of the year

 Jack is not a happy cat.
 He is so deaf these days that we thought he might not hear the fireworks but it became apparent at tea time that he can definitely still both hear and see them.
 He is now hunched miserably in the upstairs hall, flinching whenever a particularly loud bang goes off nearby.
-Ally has gone with friends to the fireworks display at Glasgow Green and David went round to Kyle's fireworks party.
+Ally has gone with friends to the fireworks display at Glasgow Green and Davie went round to Kyle's fireworks party.
 James is in town meeting up with his walking friends.
 However I feel a bit chilled; I was cold all day at work today.
 So I have turned down invitations to all three events in order to have a warming bath and read my latest book; a thriller called The Big Picture by Douglas Kennedy, and I am as happy as larry.
 I'm enjoying the book even though the plot went veering off in a direction that I neither expected nor welcomed.
 However I am finding it fascinating.

-Monday 4 November 2013
+Monday, 4 November 2013

 Four go on a relaxing adventure